 Children who have been in local-authority care for 1 day or more also attract £1,900 of pupil premium funding.
 Funding for these pupils doesn’t go to their school; it goes to the virtual school head (VSH) in the local authority that looks after the child.
 VSHs are responsible for managing pupil premium funding for looked-after children.

-In July 2015 we published final pupil premium allocations for the 2015 to 2016 financial year based on January 2015 school census data.
+In June 2016 we published pupil premium allocations for the 2016 to 2017 financial year based on January 2016 school census data.

 More information on the allocations is available in the conditions of grant document.

 We’ve published a list that allows schools to see how many of their pupils have been eligible for free school meals at any point in the last 6 years on the Key to Success website.